 For a more detailed discussion of the sovereign risk impact on Structured Finance ratings, please refer to “Appendix C: The Impact of Sovereign Ratings on Other DBRS Morningstar Credit Ratings” of the “Global Methodology for Rating Sovereign Governments” at: https://www.dbrsmorningstar.com/research/381451/global-methodology-for-rating-sovereign-governments.

-The sources of data and information used for these ratings include investor reports and loan-by-loan data on the CP as at 30 June 2022 and 31 March 2022, respectively, containing information on currency of the loan, initial amount, residual amount, maturity date, amortisation type, underlying debtor, country of the debtor, guarantor, country of the guarantor, and interest rate type, among others, provided by the Issuer.
+The sources of data and information used for these ratings include investor reports and loan-by-loan data on the CP as at 30 June 2021, containing, among others, information on currency of the loan, initial amount, residual amount, maturity date, amortisation type, underlying debtor, country of the debtor, guarantor, country of the guarantor, interest rate type, provided by the Issuer.

 DBRS Morningstar did not rely upon third-party due diligence in order to conduct its analysis.